encode/uvicorn/docs/settings.md

 ## Timeouts

 * `--timeout-keep-alive <int>` - Close Keep-Alive connections if no new data is received within this timeout. **Default:** *5*.
 * `--timeout-graceful-shutdown <int>` - Maximum number of seconds to wait for graceful shutdown.
 After this timeout, the server will start terminating requests.
-Useful together with ``terminationGracePeriodSeconds`` in kubernetes, when you want to make the pod complete handling of requests before shutting down.